Bharat Jodo Yatra

-According to INC, the movement was intended to unite the country against the "divisive politics" of the Bharatiya Janata Party (BJP)-led Government of India.
-The Bharat Jodo Yatra movement was launched by Rahul Gandhi and Tamil Nadu chief minister M. K. Stalin; on September 7, 2022.
-Its main objective was to protest against the politics of "fear, bigotry and prejudice", and the economics of livelihood destruction, increasing unemployment and growing inequality.
+According to the INC, the movement was intended to unite the country against the "divisive politics" of the Bharatiya Janata Party (BJP)-led Government of India.
+The Bharat Jodo Yatra movement was launched by Rahul Gandhi and Tamil Nadu chief minister M. K. Stalin; on 7 September 2022.
+It was claimed that its main objective was to protest against the politics of "fear, bigotry and prejudice", and the economics of livelihood destruction, increasing unemployment and growing inequality.
 During the movement, the INC elected a new party president and also won a majority in the 2022 Himachal Pradesh Legislative Assembly election, its first majority it won by itself since 2018.

 Background

 The Indian National Congress launched the logo, tagline, and website for Bharat Jodo Yatra at AICC headquarters on 23 August 2022.
 The march started from Kanyakumari on 7 September.
 It was planned as a 3570 km-long, 150-day "non-stop" march that would pass through 12 states and two Union Territories.
 During the march, Congress Member of Parliament (MP) Rahul Gandhi would meet people during the day and would sleep in makeshift accommodation at night.
-These makeshift accommodations were mobile containers specially built by Tata Corporation.
+These makeshift accommodations were mobile ontainers specially built by Tata Corporation.
 The march started from Kanyakumari and was to end in Srinagar, and would be accomplished entirely on foot.
 Marchers were scheduled to cover approximately 23 km each day in two shifts.

 By December 2022, the march had covered more than 3000 km.
 The Bharat Jodo Yatra has similarities to ex-prime minister of India Chandra Shekhar's nearly 4260 km-long Bharat Yatra march of 1983.

 Schedule

 Methods

 The Bharat Jodo Yatra used a variety of slogans, poetry, and songs, such as Mile Kadam, Jude Vatan (walk together, unite the country), Mehengai Se Nata Todo, Mil Kar Bharat Jodo (break ties with inflation, unite India), Berozagari Ka Jaal Todo, Bharat Jodo (break the web of unemployment, unite India), Nafrat Chhodo, Bharat Jodo (quit hate, unite the country) and Samvidhan Bachao (save the constitution) among others.
 Marchers, who were termed padayatris, would speak with members of civil society every day during the break.
 Public rallies were also held during the march.
-On October 15, Rahul Gandhi's public gathering in Ballari amid heavy rainfall got widespread media coverage.
+On 15 October, Rahul Gandhi's public gathering in Ballari amid heavy rainfall got widespread media coverage.